thegreenwebfoundation/carbon.txt/README.md

    For example: _<https://www.my-org.com/carbon.txt>_

-   We default to checking for a file located at the root of your domain `/carbon.txt` or `/.well-known/carbon.txt`.
+   We default to checking for a file located at the root of your domain `/carbon.txt`.

 4. **Share the URL of the carbon.txt file with Green Web Foundation**